Priyanka7828/Projects/README.md

 # Projects
-calender using Html and CSS
+Projects using HTML,CSS and vanilla Javascript.